desaiViraj/cka-k8s/README.md

 Scalable way to run containers on public cloud, on-prem data center or on your laptop.

 Certifications:

 CKAD(Certified Kubernetes Application Developer, Level 1)

 CKA(Certified Kubernetes Administrator, Level 2

+ETCD is a distributed reliable key-value store that is Simple, Secure & Fast